 Modular, easy to print design

 As shown in the assembly picture, this print was sliced in such a way that all seams are hidden along where they would naturally lie, so there is no awkward lines to cover up on the end product.
 Similarly, minimal support are required, with the only major supports required (depending on your bridging) being on the grip and receiver slide.
 While the design allows for mix and matching, one should definitely glue the pieces together once you decide as the pegs are not too long and will most likely not support the whole print and are mostly meant for alignment and testing out different configurations.
-I go into one exception later on in the "Builds" section.

 If you would like to download demo versions of any of my models, you can find them here